How to Properly Dispose of OTC Medications

 Properly disposing of your medications is just one way to keep our children and communities safe.

-Trevor McDonald is a content writer for Coastal Detox.
+Trevor McDonald is a content writer for Detox Local.
 He is also a recovering addict and alcoholic who’s been clean and sober for over 5 years.
 Since his recovery began, he has enjoyed using his talent for words to help share treatment resources and spread addiction awareness.
-In his free time, you can find him working with recovering addicts or outside enjoying any type of fitness activity imaginable.
+In his free time, you can find him working with recovering addicts or outside enjoying about any type of fitness activity imaginable.